SPECIAL OLYMPICS WYOMING

-Right Here: Communicable Diseases Waiver – Required for all Athletes, Coaches, Unified Partners and Program Volunteers prior to attending an in-person event.
-This is intended to be a one-time only form.
+Right Here: Communicable Diseases Waiver – Required for all Athletes, Coaches, Unified Partners, and Program Volunteers before attending an in-person event.
+This is intended to be a one-time-only form.

 What are we doing to continue to mitigate COVID risks and where can I find more info?
 As always, it is important that everyone involved with Special Olympics Wyoming events follow standard hygiene practices, maintain appropriate physical distancing, and stay home if they are sick.

 For athletes who have had COVID: *If an athlete with a valid medical form on file is diagnosed with COVID, then they can either provide a note from their doctor clearing them to return to play or submit a whole new medical form.
-An athlete who has an expired medical should not be granted an extension beyond the allowable timeframe outlines in the athlete medical extension memo from SOI, and should submit a full, new physical exam and health history prior to resuming participation.
+An athlete who has an expired medical should not be granted an extension beyond the allowable timeframe outlined in the athlete medical extension memo from SOI and should submit a full, new physical exam and health history before resuming participation.

-It does not matter when the positive test occurred, with respect to clearance to return to activities.
-They are obligated, per the SOI protocol, to provide proof of medical clearance prior to return to play for the immediate purpose of ensuring no further transmission and because of the potential long-term (especially cardiac-related) health impacts that could make participation more dangerous.
+It does not matter when the positive test occurred, concerning clearance to return to activities.
+They are obligated, per the SOI protocol, to provide proof of medical clearance before return to play for the immediate purpose of ensuring no further transmission and because of the potential long-term (especially cardiac-related) health impacts that could make participation more dangerous.

 Is Special Olympics Wyoming making the COVID vaccine MANDATORY?